-Utility transmission line (off-premises) arcs or shorts and as a result, power is interrupted to the insured's premises.
+• Utility transmission line (off-premises) arcs or shorts and as a result, power is interrupted to the insured's premises.
 The insured could have coverage for any loss of business income, extra expense and/or spoilage due to the loss of utility services.

 WHO IS YOUR SUPPLIER?
 FRANCIS SANTORO, VP - CLAIMS

-Let's say your company is a retailer or a distributor that sells a product.
+This is a good question to ask your client.
+Let's say your client is a retailer or a distributor that sells a product.
 The product fails and causes property damage or injury to another party.
-The injured party files suit against your company.
-You report the claim to PLM/ILM.
+The injured party files suit against your client.
+They report the claim to PLM/ILM.

 In Product Liability cases, we often see allegations of Strict Liability.
-Strict Liability does not require that a plaintiff prove a specific negligent act but merely that the defendant -- your company in this case -- put the defective product into the stream of commerce and that the defective product caused the plaintiff's injury.
+Strict Liability does not require that a plaintiff prove a specific negligent act but merely that the defendant -- your client in this case -- put the defective product into the stream of commerce and that the defective product caused the plaintiff's injury.
 Strict Liability lawsuits offer few viable defenses.

-However, if you have not changed the product in any way, we can pass the liability on to the supplier in most states, BUT ONLY WHEN WE CAN IDENTIFY THE SUPPLIER.
+However, if they have not changed the product in any way, we can pass the liability on to the supplier in most states, BUT ONLY WHEN WE CAN IDENTIFY THE SUPPLIER.
 In some states, Retailer's Immunity is a legal defense to such claims.
-In other states, we can file a third party complaint on your behalf against the supplier.
+In other states, we can file a third party complaint on their behalf against the supplier.
 However, we can only shift the liability to the suppliers, when we know who they are.

-For instance, when you do not know from where you purchased the wood for the trusses, scaffold, etc., you are the final link in the chain of commerce.
-If you obtained the wood from multiple companies and have no way to identify from whom you purchased the specific wood for the allegedly defective product in question, then you are still the target defendant for the plaintiff's damages, instead the supplier of the defective wood.
+For instance, when your client doesn't know from where they purchased the wood for the trusses, scaffold, etc., they are the final link in the chain of commerce.
+If they obtained the wood from multiple companies and have no way to identify from whom they purchased the specific wood for the allegedly defective product in question, then they are still the target defendant for the plaintiff's damages, instead of the supplier of the defective wood.

-The lesson to be learned: Track your inventory and keep accurate records of your suppliers, so in the event of a lawsuit we can pass liability on to the truly responsible party.
+The lesson to be learned: Encourage your clients to track their inventory and keep accurate records of their suppliers, so in the event of a lawsuit we can pass liability on to the truly responsible party.
 In addition, you will want to verify that your supplier has adequate general liability coverage.
 When we are defending you in a product's liability lawsuit, we need all the evidence we can get our hands on to mount the most effective defense and avoid liability.